Willem van Haecht the Elder: Literary career

-Van Haecht as the factor of De Violieren wrote the invitations and introductory material for the 1561 landjuweel.
+As the factor of De Violieren, van Haecht wrote the invitations and introductory material for the 1561 landjuweel.
 This material was intended as a sort of mission statement for the event and gave it a political, literary and economic framing.
 In the 1561 competition the participating chambers were required to provide a solution for the issues of peace, knowledge and community in every part of the competition.
 The invitation and moralities of the competition, as well as other poetic works, were published in 1562 under the title Spelen van sinne, vol scoone moralisacien, vvtleggingen ende bediedenissen op alle loeflijcke consten with a preface by van Haecht.
 The Caerte or invitation letter for the landjuweel was written by van Haecht in the form of a poem of 13 stanzas of 11 lines (rhyme scheme AABAABBCBBC) and starting and ending with the motto of De Violieren which was Vvt ionsten versaemt (gathered in a spirit of goodwill).

 The prologue to the actual plays written by van Haecht describes how Rhetorica has been sleeping in the protective lap of Antwerp where it was discovered by three nymphs.
-The first two plays performed prior to the actual start of the landjuweel were by the hand of van Haecht.
-The first play called Oordeel van Tmolus tusschen Apollo en Pan, deals with the mythological theme of the judgement of Midas.
-Midas had ruled in favour of Pan in a musical performance competition between Apollo and Pan.
-As punishment Apollo had transformed Midas' ears into ass' ears.
-Midas tried to hide his ears from god but failed to do so.
-Apparently, the author wanted to produce a Renaissance work, while drawing his material from classical mythology.
-However, in the second part of the play, it turns into medieval sotterny (farce).
+The first two plays performed prior to the actual start of the landjuweel were written by van Haecht.
+The first play called Oordeel van Tmolus tusschen Apollo en Pan (Judgment by Tmolus of Apollo and Pan), deals with the mythological theme of the judgement of Midas.
+Midas ruled in favour of Pan in a musical performance competition between Apollo and Pan.
+As punishment Apollo transformed Midas' ears into ass' ears.
+Van Haecht wanted to produce a typically Renaissance work, while drawing his material from classical mythology.
+However, in the second part of the play, it turns into a medieval sotterny (farce).
 Van Haecht also wrote the second preliminary play that was called the Prologue in which he extolled the virtue of unity.
 Van Haecht also wrote the farewell piece, Oorloff oft Adieu, and the closing piece of another theatre competition held at the same time as the landjuweel referred to as haagspel.
 In the farewell piece, he advances the thesis that the decadence of Rome and that of other ancient empires should not be attributed to the disbelief or rejection of God, but to the decline of the arts.